QCaudron/repeater_roundabout/assets/templates/rules.md

 # Scoring

-- You score one point for each contact you make on any repeater in this list.
+- **One point per contact.** You score one point for each contact you make on any repeater in this list.
 Multiple contacts on the same repeater count this year, so feel free to "run" a repeater !
-The person you contact does not necessarily have to be participating in the Repeater Roundabout for you to score a point -- any contact counts.
+Treat this like "running a frequency" during a contest.
+Also note that the person you contact does not necessarily have to be participating in the Repeater Roundabout for you to score a point -- any contact counts.
-- Collect 'em all !
-If you make a contact on *all repeaters* with the same club designation on the list of participating repeaters (for systems with at least two repeaters), your point score doubles for that system.
+- **Collect 'em all !** If you make a contact on *all repeaters* with the same club designation on the list of participating repeaters (for systems with at least two repeaters), your point score doubles for that system.
 For example, the PSRG operates a 2m repeater, a 6m repeater, and a 70cm repeater.
 If you log a contact on all three of them, you score six points instead of three.
-- It pays to QRP.
-If you're running 5W or less, the points you score are doubled.
+- **It pays to QRP.** If you're running 5W or less, the points you score are doubled.

 # Logging